datopian/ckanext-blob-storage/README.md

     make coverage

-Releasing a new version of ckanext-external-storage
+Releasing a new version of ckanext-blob-storage
 ------------------------------------------------

-ckanext-external-storage should be available on PyPI as https://pypi.org/project/ckanext-external-storage.
+ckanext-blob-storage should be available on PyPI as https://pypi.org/project/ckanext-blob-storage.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the `setup.py` file.